serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

 ## Cloud Server

-First, you need the cloud server with one of operation systems, [supported by Docker Machine](https://docs.docker.com/machine/drivers/os-base/) with SSH access.
+First, you need the cloud server with one of operating systems, [supported by Docker Machine](https://docs.docker.com/machine/drivers/os-base/) with SSH access.
 I used Scaleway's VC1S server with Ubuntu 14.04.
 You also need to install [Docker Engine](https://docs.docker.com/engine/installation/linux/ubuntulinux/) and [Docker Machine](https://docs.docker.com/machine/install-machine/) locally.